baupen/web/README.md

 Besides, some bigger maintenance tasks are completed:
 - [x] migrate to symfony 5 (from 4)
+- [x] migrate to VueJS 3 (from 2)
 - [x] migrate to `symfony/mailer` (from swiftmailer)

 Additionally, the environment changes:
 - [x] update to php 7,4 (from 7.2)
 - [x] use mysql (from sqlite)

+For the user, the following changes:
+- [x] fewer bugs / enhanced stability through improved code quality & less complexity
+- [x] improved email templates reduce time needed to understand content
+- [x] a new registration flow makes it easier for new users to get started

 Migration guide 1.0 to 2.0:
 - Migrate sqlite to mysql